SKalt/SKalt.github.io/content/projects/brzozowski_ts.md

 If you're checking if a string is part of a set of:

-- a finite number of strings: use a big string union.
+- a finite number of strings (up to a few hundred): use a big string union.
 - an infinite set of strings with a small number of prefixes or suffixes: use [template literal types](https://www.typescriptlang.org/docs/handbook/2/template-literal-types.html).
 - an infinite set of strings with a simple pattern like the hex strings above: use this technique on your own.
   The simpler code above is faster than pulling in 800+ lines of type inference.

 #### Compile-time RegEx is inappropriate for many advanced use-cases